BlockSigner/cove/site/content/english/identification.md

 %}}
 **You** identify the signatories.

-Suitable if you use QES in a predefined circle of people.
+Suitable if new signees are constantly being added.

 {{% /plan %}}
 {{< /row >}}